 The Global Challenges Research Fund

 A GCRF Strategic Advisory Group was created to support the development of the Government’s Global Challenges Research Fund (GCRF) with representation across all disciplines and relevant sectors.
-The main tasks for the Strategic Advisory Group will be to help develop a common strategic approach between the Research Councils, helping the Councils to work together to inform the strategic research priorities that optimise the use of the fund and ensure that it addresses the problems faced by developing countries.
+The main tasks for the Strategic Advisory Group are to develop a common strategic approach between the Fund’s delivery partners, helping them to work together to inform the strategic research priorities that optimise the use of the fund and ensure that it addresses the problems faced by developing countries.
 It will also advise on the effectiveness of processes and mechanisms for delivering the fund.
 More information on the Strategic Advisory Group is available here.
 An AHRC GCRF Strategic Advisory was also established in 2016.